magratheaguide/.github/CONTRIBUTING.md

 ## Join the Crew

 We're happy to bring more folks on board, of any discipline.
-You don't have to write code.
-(In fact, Daine would, for example, love to team up with somebody who _doesn't_ want to code because they'd rather focus on theme design.)
+You don't even have to write code.
 Maybe you want to help with project management or Discord moderation.
 Maybe you're interested in porting themes to different hosts.
 Maybe you just love creating supplementary assets for RPGs.
 Or maybe you have some other way you want to help that we haven't even dreamed up yet.
-If you'd like to somehow offer your time and talents to help Magrathea grow and better support our unique community, we'd love to hear about it.
+If you'd like to somehow offer your time and talents to help Magrathea grow and better support our initiative, we'd love to hear about it.

 You also need not be an expert to be part of the crew.
 We're happy to take on folks of any skill level because, for all our crew, it's far more important that you are willing to learn, receptive to constructive critique, and eager not just to make things work, but to understand _how_ and _why_ things work, and the impact they'll have.